pawelgrzybek/pawelgrzybek.com/content/posts/2020-12-15-client-side-rendering,-server-side-rendering-and-static-site-generation-of-nextjs-applications-explained.md

 ## Server-Side Rendering

-Server-Side Rendering (SSR) is a technique to render pages with dynamic content.
+Server-Side Rendering (SSR) is a technique used to render pages with dynamic content.
 The page is generated on demand on runtime phase.
 Because the process is happening on every single request, Time-To-First-Byte (TTFB) is slower than statically generated sites (SSG) explained in the following section.

 ![Server-Side Rendering](/photos/2020-12-15-3.jpg)